yasoomn/GermanBr-Keyboard/README.md

 If you type AltGr and + two times it it outputs just the tilda like that: ~.
 As a bonus I also added the possibility of typing ñ the same way you woul type ã.

+After the instalation you have to add the custom layout in the Settings menu in "Time & Language" and in the "Devices" -> "Typing" -> "Advanced keyboard settings" menu.